-2024 Updates
+2025 Updates

-- Data Refresh: All data have been updated to reflect the most recent available information. - Data Source Optimization: Sources were changed to ensure accuracy and currency, focusing on more up-to-date data from reliable outlets. - Positive Outcomes Approach: The Unemployment Rate and Uninsured Rate were transformed into the Employment Rate and Insured Rate, aligning with a positive outcomes approach. - Indicator Refinement: The Urban Tree Canopy indicator now utilizes data from the Multi-Resolution Characteristics Consortium for more frequent updates. - Food Environment Assessment: The Healthy Food Availability Indicator was switched to the CDC's Modified Retail Food Environment Index, enabling a nuanced examination of food swamps and deserts.
+- Data Refresh: All data have been updated to reflect the most recent available information. - Data Source Optimization: Sources were changed to ensure accuracy and currency, focusing on more up-to-date data from reliable outlets.
+The EJScreen data was removed from public publication in early February 2025.
+CAI was able to retrieve the most recent year data prior to its removal, however the reference for this dataset is no longer available. - Indicator Refinement: The Urban Tree Canopy indicator now utilizes data from the City of Tacoma's Land Cover Analysis performed in 2024.

-This updated equity index is a valuable resource for community members invested in improving the factors that impact positive life outcomes, offering a comprehensive and detailed analysis of the City of Tacoma across determinant categories of well-being and equity.
+This updated equity index is a valuable resource for community members invested in improving the factors that impact positive life outcomes, offering a comprehensive and detailed analysis of the City of Tacoma across determinant categories of wellbeing and equity.